transparency-dev/armored-witness/README.md

 ### Transparency

-Given how important the role witnessing is to the security properties of transparency-enabled ecosystem, it's important that the operation of the witnesses, and therefore the software running on the devices, is as open to inspection and verification as possible.
+Given how important the role of witnessing is to the security properties of transparency-enabled ecosystem, it's also important that the operation of the witnesses, and therefore the software running on the devices, is as open to inspection and verification as possible.

 We have embodied this principle into the design of the ArmoredWitness firmware and tooling: